yaroze/yaroze/README.md

 - 👋 Hi, I’m @yaroze
 - 👀 I’m interested in devops, automation and databases
-- 🌱 I’m currently learning Kubernetes and Cloud architectures
+- 🌱 I’m currently learning Kubernetes and Cloud architectures (it never ends, right? ;))
-- 💞️ I’m looking to collaborate on anything cool :)
+- 💞️ I’m looking to collaborate on anything innovative :)
 - 📫 How to reach me pedro@yaroze.org

 <!---